kid-afk/Coverage-Control-code/README.md

-Python Code for coverage control for multiple UGV's
+Python Code for simulation of coverage control for multiple UGV's

 Spyder 4 Python 3.7